Venus and Cupid with a Honeycomb: Description and style

 Against the brown background the bare trunk of a tree stands out.
 The wrinkled bark is in contrast with the ivory complexion of Venus.
 Her body recalls the classical iconography of the Goddess of Love.

 The divinity is a portrait of a Saxon duchess who is completely naked and holds a threadlike drape between her right arm, which rests on the tree on one side, and her right hand on the other.
 Her drape does not cover her but highlights her sensuality, while her right arm is slightly bent to emphasise the sinuosity of her body.

 In contrast to her nudity, she wears an elegant red hat that reflects the Gothic style.
 It is decorated with elegant crane feathers.
-Such an accessory used to be particularly in vogue at the court of the Dukes of Saxony.
+Such an accessory used to be particularly in vogue at the court of the Electors of Saxony.
 At that time, women had to choose between this headdress and a cap sown with large pearls to collect their hair.
 In this painting, Venus wears both of them, along with a necklace of gems and a ribbon, on which the letters "W.A.F.I." are embroidered.
 The significance is still not clear.
 Some researchers contend it might be a reference to the effigy's name.

 At her feet, the winged infant Cupid looks up at her mother.
 With a darker complexion, his body is full of chiaroscuro, which highlights the roundness of the child.
 He has light blue wings with white reflections like the feathers of his mother's hat.
 He is holding a honeycomb, possibly taken from a hole towards the bottom of the tree trunk.
 A swarm of bees from the honeycomb have landed on his arms and the tree.
 In contrast to other depictions, Cupid does not scream or flee from the bees.
 His expression is sullen, and he is turning to Venus for comfort but she does not display any compassion.
 With this episode, Cranach is attempting to convey a message to the viewer by showing Cupid suffering from the same kind of anguish that he causes to mankind with the shooting of his arrows.